schackartk/t-junction_model_replication/README.md

 By default all figures are output to `figures/`.
 However, this can be changed using the optional `-o|--out-dir` flag.

-For example, to generate the figures and output them to `new_figures/` (the default), run:
+For example, to generate the figures and output them to `new_figures/`, run:

 ```
 $ src/make_figures.py -o new_figures/